-- In order to receive federal financial aid, the student must be degree-seeking (officially declare a major) - The student cannot receive federal aid for any courses not required in their declared major.
+- In order to receive federal financial aid, the student must be degree-seeking (officially declare a major). - The student cannot receive federal aid for any courses not required in their declared major.
 Payment for courses taken outside the major will be the responsibility of the student.
-The only exception to this regulation is that students may take College Success (PSYC 1108) and necessary remedial courses.
-Additionally, electives required by the declared major still qualify for federal aid as long as they do not exceed the number of elective hours required by that major.
-If you have questions about whether or not a course qualifie, it is recommended that you meet with an advisor before enrolling in the course. - If the Advisor approves a course substitution, a written statement must be given to the Financial Aid Office to erify the course change for auditing purposes.
-It is the student's responsibility to supply this document to the Financial Aid Offic. - The student must stay enrolled and attending at least 60% of the term or they will be required to return the unearned portion of federal financial aid (See Return of Title IV regulations in the College catalog). - The student must keep the required cumulative grade point average of 1.75 as a freshman (earned 1 thru 30 semester hours) or a 2.00 as a sophomore (earned 31 or more semester hours). - The student must have passing grades (D or above in at least 67% of attempted hours each term) (see Satisfactory Academic Progress Policy in this catalog). - The student may only repeat a course for which they have received a passing grade (D or above) ONE TIME.
+Electives required by the declared major qualify for federal aid as long as they do not exceed the number of elective hours required by that major.
+If you have questions about whether or not a course qualifies, it is recommended that you meet with an advisor before enrolling in the course. - If the Advisor approves a course substitution, a written statement must be given to the Financial Aid Office to verify the course change for auditing purposes.
+It is the student's responsibility to supply this document to the Financial Aid Office. - The student must stay enrolled and attending at least 60% of the term or they will be required to return the unearned portion of federal financial aid (See Return of Title IV regulations in the College catalog). - The student must keep the required cumulative grade point average of 1.75 as a freshman (earned 1 thru 29 semester hours) or a 2.00 as a sophomore (earned 30 or more semester hours). - The student must have passing grades (D or above in at least 67% of attempted hours each term) (see Satisfactory Academic Progress Policy in this catalog). - The student may only repeat a course for which they have received a passing grade (D or above) ONE TIME. - The student can retake a failed or withdrawn course until a passing grade (D or above) is obtained.

-- The student can retake a failed or withdrawn course until a passing grade (D or above) is obtained.
-Once a grade of D or above is obtained, financial aid will not pay for further retakes even if their academic program requires a higher grade for admissions. - The student must complete their degree within 150% of the required number of hours for the declared major.
-For example, if a program requires 60 semester hours, the student may receive financial aid for up to 90 semester hours (see Maximum Time Frame regulations in this catalog). - A student may appeal the Maximum Time Frame regulation if the student has a change of major or extenuating circumstances that caused the student not to finish their de ree within the 150% requirement. - All semester/quarter credit hours attempted, including transfer hours, count toward the number of hours that are counted toward the 150% Maximum Time Frame regulation.
+- The student must complete their degree within 150% of the required number of hours for the declared major.
+For example, if a program requires 60 semester hours, the student may receive financial aid for up to 90 semester hours (see Maximum Time Frame regulations in this catalog). - A student may appeal the Maximum Time Frame regulation if the student has a change of major or extenuating circumstances that caused the student not to finish their degree within the 150% requirement. - All semester/quarter credit hours attempted, including transfer hours, count toward the number of hours that are counted toward the 150% Maximum Time Frame regulation.